pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ## Deploy EC2 instance via Terraform

 After generating the public and private keys, we have to create an EC2 instance.
 Then we will push our public key to the **authorized_keys** folder in `~/.ssh`.
 We will also create a security group that opens inbound ports `22`(ssh) and `5432`(PSQL).
-Below is a Terraform file called `main.tf` which will do this for us.
+Below is a Terraform file called `main.tf` performs the above process.

 ```console